-The National Fire Academy (NFA) offers specialized training courses and advanced management programs of national impact in an academic classroom environment on campus at the National Emergency Training Center (NETC) in Emmitsburg, Maryland and through their State, local, tribal, and US territories training partners.
+The National Fire Academy (NFA) offers specialized training courses and advanced management programs of national impact in an academic classroom environment on campus at the National Emergency Training Center (NETC) in Emmitsburg, Maryland and through their State, local, and tribal training partners.
+This classroom course is designed for the national level fire service officer from State and local fire service organizations.
 All course materials are designed for interactive classroom environments, in either paper notebook or electronic formats.